MarieBenitah/svn2git/README.md

 ```
 Replace `<your_svn_username>`, `<your_svn_password>`, `<your_svn_url>`, `<your_github_username>`, `<your_github_email>`, and `<your_github_token>` with your own credentials.

+### Docker
-2. Build the Docker image:
+1. Build the Docker image:
 ```
 docker build -t svn2github .
 ```
-3. Run the Docker container:
+2. Run the Docker container:
 ```
 docker run -d -v $(pwd)/config.txt:/config.txt svn2github
 ```